bartificer/programming-by-stealth/docs/authorguide.md

 ---
 title: Author's Guide
 ---
+# Programming by Stealth Author's Guide

-This site is creative commons, [hosted on GitHub](https://github.com/bartificer/programming-by-stealth), and published on [GitHub Pages](https://pages.github.com) using the [Bartificer Jekyll Theme](https://github.com/bartificer/bartificer-jekyll-theme).
+This site is licensed creative commons, [hosted on GitHub](https://github.com/bartificer/programming-by-stealth), and published using [GitHub Pages](https://pages.github.com) with the [Bartificer Jekyll Theme](https://github.com/bartificer/bartificer-jekyll-theme).
 Contributions in the form of corrections are welcome via [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

-The content is written in [Markdown](https://www.markdownguide.org/cheat-sheet/) with [YAML](https://en.wikipedia.org/wiki/YAML) front matter for metadata.
+All content is authored in [Markdown](https://www.markdownguide.org/cheat-sheet/), and [YAML](https://en.wikipedia.org/wiki/YAML) front matter is used to encode the metadata.

-When ever possible, all content should be coded in pure Markdown, but very ocassionally it may be necessary to add additional markup.
-When that is the case, HTML can be included in the Markdown files, but avoid using hard-coded styling, instead use appropriate HTML 5 markup with [Bootstrap 4](https://getbootstrap.com/docs/4.6/getting-started/introduction/) CSS classes.

-Note that this document is a work in progress.
+GitHub Pages is a [static site generator](https://en.wikipedia.org/wiki/Static_site_generator) built on version 3 of the open source [Jekyll](https://jekyllrb.com) static site generator.
+The contents of the `docs` folder gets transformed into the published website using GitHub actions.
+The site is re-built each time a new commit is pushed to the `master` branch.

+For the site to build correctly all content must be authored using valid Markdown syntax, and the necessary metadata must be present in correctly formatted YAML front matter.

+This document describe's the sit'e taxonomy and how both content and metadata should be authored in order to produce the desired outcomes.

 # Taxonomy (Content Organisation)

 All content on this site falls into one of the following four categories:

 1. **Stand-alone Pages** — these are permanent pages that do not belong to any on-going series.
-They include the home page, the about page, and this author guide.
+They include the home page (`docs/index.md`), the *About the Authors* page (`docs/about.md`), and this authors guide (`docs/authorguide.md`).
 These pages have no taxonomical metadata associated with them.
 2. **PBS Instalments** — a sequence of tutorial-style posts collected together in a GitHub Pages/Jekyll [Collection](https://jekyllrb.com/docs/collections/) with the slug `pbs`.
 Each instalment defines the following additional taxonomical information:
-   1. A sequence number within the series
+   1. A sequence number within the collection
-   2. Optionally, GitHub Pages/Jekyll [Tags](https://jekyllrb.com/docs/posts/#tags) — note that as of January 2025, support for this feature within the theme is limited.
+   2. Optionally, GitHub Pages/Jekyll [Tags](https://jekyllrb.com/docs/posts/#tags) — _**note** that as of January 2025, support for this feature within the theme is limited_.
    3. Optionally, a mini-series name.
 This deeper level of organisation is not directly provided by GitHub Pages/Jekyll, but a custom additon provided by the Bartificer theme.
 3. **PBS Tidbits** — a collection with the slug `tidbits` containing stand-alone special posts that are is in some way related to the main PBS series, but not part of it.
 Each tidbit defines the following additional taxonomical information:
-   1. A sequence number
+   1. A sequence number within the collection
-   2. Optionally, GitHub Pages/Jekyll [Tags](https://jekyllrb.com/docs/posts/#tags) — note that as of January 2025, support for this feature within the theme is limited.
+   2. Optionally, GitHub Pages/Jekyll [Tags](https://jekyllrb.com/docs/posts/#tags)
-4. **Creator Details** — a hidden GitHub Pages/Jekyll collection with the slug `creators` continaing content snippets describing the people who have co-created PBS instalment and/or tidbits.
-The details captured in this connection are injected into the [About the Authors](/about) page.
-Creators are divided into two categories:
+4. **Creator Details** — a hidden GitHub Pages/Jekyll collection with the slug `creators` continaing content snippets describing the people who have co-created PBS instalments and/or tidbits.
+The details captured in this collection are injected into the [About the Authors](/about) page.
+Creators are divided into two types:
-   1. Regular Hosts — as of January 2025, just Bart & Allison.
+   1. **Regular Hosts** — as of January 2025, just Bart & Allison.
-   2. Guests — contributors who have joined for a few instalments (a work-in-progress as of January 2025)
+   2. **Guests** — contributors who have joined for a few instalments (a work-in-progress as of January 2025)

-This taxonomy facilitates the following theme features:
+This taxonomy enables the following theme features:

 1. The instalment lists on the front page
 2. The fine-tuning of instalment titles for optimal display in four distinct contexts:
    1. Instament Page Title
    2. Browser Window/Tab Title
    3. Instalment Name in listings
-   4. The Next & Previous links at the bottom of each instalment
+   4. The Next & Previous links at the bottom of each instalment and tidbit
-3. The Next & Previous links at the bottom of each instalment
+3. The Next & Previous links at the bottom of each instalment and tidbit
-4. The clear labelling of mini-series and the Next & Previous links within each mini-series.
-Note that the Next & Previous mini-series links work when a mini-series is spread out over non-contiguous instalments.
+4. The clear labelling of mini-series and the Next & Previous links within each mini-series instalment.
+Note that the Next & Previous mini-series links work even when a mini-series is spread over non-contiguous instalments (e.g. the Git mini-series which includes instalments 101 to 120, and 172 to 174).
-5. Creator credits at the top of each instalment linking to the appropriate section of the *About the Authors* page.
+5. Creator credits at the top of each instalment and titbit linking to the appropriate section of the *About the Authors* page.
+6. Tag lists:
-6. Tag displays on the instalments lists and at the top of each instalment.
+   1. At the top of each instalment and tidbit
+   2. In the instalment and tidbit listings on the front page.
-   1. **WIP:** a tags page allowing quick access to specific instalments by tag.
+   3. **FUTURE:** the tags page which allows quick access to specific instalments by tag.

 ## File Locations